eth-cscs/manta/README.md

 cross build --target x86_64-unknown-linux-gnu --release
 ```

-Your binary is `manta/target/x86_64-unknown-linux-gnu/release/manta`

-If everything went well, then binary should be located in `manta/target/release/manta`
+If everything went well, then binary should be located in `manta/target/x86_64-unknown-linux-gnu/release/manta`

 ### Profiling